Tadeusz Kościuszko: Defense of the Constitution

 Kościuszko's force was assigned to protect the front's southern flank, touching up to the Austrian border.
 At the Battle of Dubienka (18 July 1792), Kościuszko repulsed a numerically superior enemy, skilfully using terrain obstacles and field fortifications, and came to be regarded as one of Poland's most brilliant military commanders of the age.
-With some 5,300 men, he defeated 25,000 Russians led by General Michail Kachovski.
-Despite the tactical victory, Kościuszko had to retreat from Dubienka, as the Russians crossed the nearby Austrian border and began flanking his positions.
+With some 5,300 men, he was confront 25,000 Russians led by General Michail Kachovski.
+Kościuszko had to retreat from Dubienka, as the Russians crossed the nearby Austrian border and began flanking his positions.
+Russians won the battle.

 After the battle, King Stanisław August Poniatowski promoted Kościuszko to lieutenant-general and also offered him the Order of the White Eagle, but Kościuszko, a convinced republican would not accept a royal honor.
 News of Kościuszko's victory spread over Europe, and on 26 August he received the honorary citizenship of France from the Legislative Assembly of revolutionary France.
 While Kościuszko considered the war's outcome to still be unsettled, the King requested a ceasefire.
 On 24 July 1792, before Kościuszko had received his promotion to lieutenant-general, the King shocked the army by announcing his accession to the Targowica Confederation and ordering the Polish–Lithuanian troops to cease hostilities against the Russians.
 Kościuszko considered abducting the King as the Bar Confederates had done two decades earlier, in 1771, but was dissuaded by Prince Józef Poniatowski.
 On 30 August, Kościuszko resigned from his army position and briefly returned to Warsaw, where he received his promotion and pay, but refused the King's request to remain in the Army.
 Around that time, he also fell ill with jaundice.